Rawlings (company): Origins

+It was announced on June 5, 2018, that Rawlings was sold from Newell Brands to the Los Angeles-based private equity firm, Seidler Equity Partners (SEP), run by San Diego Padres owner Peter Seidler, with MLB a co-investor in the $395 million deal.
+Rawlings employs 150 people in the St. Louis area, and 1,200 globally.
+The deal was completed on July 2, 2018.
+Rawlings previously made some custom baseball gloves at its plant in Washington, Missouri, and still makes many baseball gloves in the United States, with the factory still open.

+Baseball

 Major League Baseball

 Rawlings began providing the hometown St. Louis Cardinals with gloves in 1906.
 In 1920, Bill Doak, a pitcher for the St. Louis Cardinals, suggested that a web be placed between the first finger and the thumb in order to create a pocket.
 This design soon became the standard for baseball gloves.
 Doak patented his design and sold it to Rawlings.
 His design became the precursor to modern gloves, and enabled Rawlings to become the preferred glove of professional players.

 In 1955, Spalding bought Rawlings, and began using it to manufacture baseballs.
-In 1957, the company introduced the Gold Glove award, which became the major award for baseball.
+In 1957, the company introduced the Gold Glove award, which became the major award for fielding in baseball.
 It also sponsors the Minor League Baseball (MiLB) "Rawlings Woman Executive of the Year" award.
 Thirteen years after acquiring it, an antitrust investigation forced Spalding to sell Rawlings again, but as it did so Spalding set up a contract that would have Rawlings manufacture baseballs to sell with the Spalding logo.

 When this agreement ended in 1977, Rawlings began using its own logo, becoming the official supplier of the major leagues (producing separate balls for both the American and National Leagues from 1977 to 1999, and since 2000, a single ball for all of Major League Baseball), succeeding Spalding, which had been the supplier for a century.
 All the balls supplied to MLB teams are manufactured in Costa Rica.
 Many major leaguers have endorsed Rawlings equipment over the years.
 There are five main series for the gloves: the Gold Glove Series, the Heritage Pro Series, the Heart of the Hide Series, the Pro Preferred Series, and the Gold Glove Collection Series.